 Griffin Weeping grass (Microlaena Stipoides var.
 Griffin)

-- Griffin Weeping grass which is incredibly shade tolerant.
+- Griffin Weeping grass is incredibly shade tolerant.
 It can grow in direct sunlight and/or little to no direct sunlight.

 - It has high drought tolerance, medium salt tolerance, high frost tolerance.